VIRTUAL COMPETITION: SOLUTIONS TO DETECT THE MALICIOUS USE OF VIDEO/PHOTOGRAPHIC CONTENT ONLINE

 - July: Preparatory phase.
 We will start accepting submissions, via our standardized form.
 The teams will be able to ask feedback on their prospective entries.
 This will be done internally by the NATO StratCom COE team.
 The feedback will just evaluate the form of the submission, i.e. we will not evaluate the submission yet.

 - The evaluation committee will evaluate the entries in early November.
-In early December, the NATO StratCom COE will host a prize-award ceremony for the winning team.
+In December 10, 2018, the NATO StratCom COE will host a prize-award ceremony for the winning team.

 Who are we looking for?